brianneville/c_threadpool/README.md

 # C threadpool
-An implementation of a threadpool, using the Pthread library
+An implementation of a threadpool, created with C and Pthread

 ### Details for use:
-To see debug information from the c_threadpool.h header file, or the xor_LL.h header file, change the following statements:
+To see debug information from the c_threadpool.h header file, or the xor_LL.h header file, change the debug macros in their respective files:
+**note: currently both of these are set to 0, and debug information will not be shown.**
+**the library must be rebuilt if you wish to see any debug information when using it.**
 ```
 #define DEBUG_XOR_LL 0
-#define DEBUG_C_THREADPOOL 1
+#define DEBUG_C_THREADPOOL 0
 ```

 The threadpool is a pool of threads to push functions into.
-The queue is a queue made using my own XOR linked list. it is used to buffer functions before they enter the pool
+The queue is a queue made using my own XOR linked list.
+It is used to buffer functions before they enter the pool.

 See the example_threadpool.c file for a typical example of how to use the threadpool.
 Standard protocol would be: